ignite/cli/docs/kb/connect-blockchain.md

 		log.Fatal(err)
 	}
 ```

+The Alice account was created when you scaffolded the blockchain.

-- **Using the account name Alice (obtained while scaffolding the blockchain), define the account address**
+Use the Alice account to define the account address:

 ```go
 accountName := "alice"